-The Group is subject to the Climate Change and Emissions Management Act, and the Specified Gas Reporting Regulation ("SGRR") to report GHG emission.
+The Group is subject to the Alberta Climate Change and Emissions Management Act, and the Specified Gas Reporting Regulation ("SGRR") to report GHG emission.
 GHG emission limits are regulated by the Carbon Competitiveness Incentive Regulation ("CCIR").
-During 2019, the amount of the Group's GHG emissions did not exceed the 100,000 tonnes reporting threshold as regulated by CCIR.
-There is an intensity benchmark laid out in the CCIR and all facilities regulated under CCIR must either meet that benchmark or purchase carbon offsets from other producers / the Government itself, so that the net intensity meets the benchmark.
-The decrease in GHG scope 1 emission from stationary combustion in 2019 was mainly attributable to the decrease in steam generation as compared to 2018 - during which the Company had a mini turnaround and more steam was used to boost the reservoir pressure.
-Whereas in the second half of 2019 the steam capacity was bottlenecked by evaporator capacity.
-The decrease in GHG scope 1 emission from mobile combustion in 2019 was mainly due to decrease in diesel consumption as the company ceased usage of company long-haul diesel trucks for transportation of dilbit and diluent during the year.
-The slight increase in GHG scope 2 emission in 2019 resulted from the increase in purchased electricity in Hong Kong during the year.
+During 2020, the amount of the Group's GHG emissions did not exceed the 100,000 tonnes reporting threshold as regulated by CCIR.
+There is an intensity benchmark laid out in the CCIR and all facilities regulated under CCIR must either meet that benchmark or purchase carbon offsets from other producers/ the Government itself, so that the net intensity meets the benchmark.
+The significant decrease in GHG scope 1 emission from stationary combustion in 2020 was mainly attributable to the temporary suspension in production since March 31, 2020 due to the sharp decrease in crude oil price and the outbreak of COVID-19 in North America.
+The decrease in GHG scope 1 emission from mobile combustion in 2020 was mainly due to decrease in fuel consumption by the company as a result of the decrease in field staff and the number of vehicles required to support them since the temporary suspension of production.
+The slight increase in GHG scope 2 emission in 2020 resulted from the slight increase in purchased electricity in Hong Kong during the year.

-The trigger point for the new CCIR regulations remains the same as the Specified Gas Emitters Regulation (SGER), which is 100,000 tonnes of GHG production per year, and the Corporation will not be regulated until the year after more than 100,000 tonnes of GHG is produced.
+The trigger point for the new CCIR regulations remains the same as the Specified Gas Emitters Regulation (SGER), which is 100,000 tonnes of GHG production per year, and the Corporation will not be regulated until GHG emissions reach 100,000 tonnes or the Group decides to opt-in to the regulation prior to reaching 100,000 tonnes.

-7 According to HKEx ESG Reporting "Appendix 2: Reporting Guidance on Environmental KPIs", gaseous fuel consumption is not a significant source of PM emissions.
+5 According to HKEx ESG Reporting "Appendix 2: Reporting Guidance on Environmental KPIs", gaseous fuel consumption is not a significant source of PM emissions.
 Data estimated based on diesel consumption and calculator at Environment and Climate Change Canada (ECCC).